SOLUTION · HEALTHCARE

 Data passes through an automated de-identification pipeline before reaching the model, masking names, MRNs, and other identifiers.
 The whole system runs inside your VPC or private cloud, so data never leaves your environment.
 We retain a complete audit trail that satisfies local privacy law and healthcare security requirements.

-Our entire design premise is that the AI never decides alone.
-Clinical-adjacent output only takes effect after human verification, which means we add a faster draft source into your existing professional review process — liability follows the same path it does today.
-Citations and confidence flags simply make it easier for reviewers to catch and stop errors.
+Our whole design premise is that the AI never decides alone.
+Clinical-adjacent output only takes effect after human verification, which means we add a faster draft source into your existing professional review process.
+Liability follows the same path it does today.
+Citations and confidence flags make it easier for reviewers to catch and stop errors.

-Because administrative work is high-volume, low-risk, and clearly ROI-positive — it shows measurable value in weeks while letting compliance and security teams build trust in the system.
-Validating the data pipeline and review mechanisms in low-risk scenarios before carefully extending into clinical-adjacent work is the most responsible path for patient safety and institutional accountability.
+Because administrative work is high-volume, low-risk, and clearly ROI-positive.
+It shows value in weeks while compliance and security teams build trust in the system.
+Validating the data pipeline and review mechanisms in low-risk scenarios before extending into clinical-adjacent work is the responsible path for patient safety and institutional accountability.

 No. We integrate with your existing EMR, knowledge bases, and policy documents through RAG and run inside your environment without requiring a core-system swap.
 FDEs connect directly to your data and workflows, keeping the impact on your existing IT architecture to a minimum.

-Yes — and it's required.
-We bring compliance and security in from week one to co-design the data boundary and de-identification pipeline, and every output is auditable and traceable.
-The system must pass your organization's compliance and security review before going live; we never bypass your existing governance.
+Yes, and it's required.
+We bring compliance and security in from week one to co-design the data boundary and de-identification pipeline, and every output is auditable and cited.
+The system must pass your organization's compliance and security review before going live.
+We never bypass your existing governance.